Creating Accessible Content (WCAG 2.0 Conformance)

 - The scope attribute of the <th> element is used to indicate whether a cell represents a header for a particular row, or for a particular column.
 A similar approach is to use the header and id attributes in complex tables, where data cells may be associated with one or more headers.

-You can then use the Cell Properties to choose whether the cell is a data or header cell:
+You can then use the Cell propertires to choose whether the cell is a data or header cell and, if a header cell, whether it relates to a row or column or both:

 - Ideally remove any default values for Width , Height , Border , Cell padding , Cell spacing . as these properties can be set in a global style sheet.